-This undergraduate level 6 module aims to develop your underpinning knowledge and skills to prepare you to study nutrition or nutritional therapy at Master’s level if your HE qualification does not meet our entry requirements.
+This undergraduate level 6 module aims to develop your underpinning knowledge and skills to prepare you to study nutritional therapy at Master’s level if your HE qualification does not meet our entry requirements.

 It is also suitable for healthcare professionals who want to study nutrition and its application to their current practice.